canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 ### Worker nodes

 Run the following commands on your worker nodes.
+If you are running a single node cluster, you will need to run both the control plane and worker node hardening steps on the same node.

 #### Protect kernel defaults